retro16/acsi2stm/README.md

 * [quick_start](doc/quick_start.md): A tutorial to order the hardware, flash the firmware, using the unit and upgrading the unit.
+* [tutorial](doc/tutorial.md): A tutorial about using hard drives on an Atari ST if you never used one before.
+It will help setting up various hardware combinations.
 * [compatibility](doc/compatibility.md): Information about hardware, firmware
   and software compatibility.
 * [troubleshooting](doc/troubleshooting.md): Having problems?
 Have a look